SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 Whether you are building interviews for a court or legal aid organization, a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else building online guided interviews, this page will guide you through the stages of a successful project.

-This contains the procedures, templates, and tools the LIT Lab uses on our own interview-building projects, which you can adapt to yours.
+This contains the procedures, templates, and tools the LIT Lab uses in our own interview-building projects, which you can adapt to yours.

 :::tip
 If this is your first interview-building project, it may help to read more about [planning and building your first expert system](https://projects.suffolklitlab.org/legal-tech-class/docs/interview-structure/building-an-app-outline).